MikeRogers0/MikeRogersIO/source/blog/2018-05-30-where-to-buy-domains.html.md

  – blog
 published: true
 meta:
-  description: Domain registrars is hard get right, here are the ones I like
+  description: Domain registrars is hard get right, here are the ones I like.
   index: true
 ---